RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-06-installing-rubinius-using-rvm.markdown

 $
 ```

-And now, let's do a quick "Hello World" test drive.
+And now, let's do a quick "Hello World" test drive using the Rubinius
+version of `irb`.

 ```bash
 $ irb
 rbx-2.2.4 :001 > p 'Hello World, from Rubinius'
 "Hello World, from Rubinius"